JasonEtco/jasonet.co/posts/on-spike-work.md

 date: '2021-12-27'
 ---

-Spike work is a tool I use to make meaningful progress on medium-sized projects, to be efficient with my time and get to the hard parts as quickly as possible.
+Spike work is a tool I use to make meaningful progress on medium-sized projects, to be efficient with my time and to get to the hard parts as quickly as possible.

 **Get a feature working with as little work as possible (but still correctly) in one branch.
 Then, move those changes into small, scoped pull requests to ship them iteratively.**